GeneralZl1/LinearRegression-SingleVaraible/README.md

 # LinearRegression-SingleVaraible
-Linear Regression model using a single variable
+Simple Linear Regression model using a single variable